Table of Contents

 Why did it work so well?

-This campaign was successful because Wix made advantage of Facebook’s (then) new Live video function.
+This campaign was successful because Wix took advantage of Facebook’s (then) new Live video function.

 They’d help thaw the ice, but only if viewers left comments on the video, which would result in greater interaction.
-The more individuals participated, the higher up the video will appear in people’s newsfeeds.
+The more individuals participate, the higher up the video would appear in people’s newsfeeds.

 Don’t hesitate to try new features on social media sites.
 And sports is always a beloved topic to get people together.

 What was the purpose of this campaign?

 Airbnb used this Facebook Live promotion to demonstrate to potential clients how much there is to do in cities worldwide.
 The best thing is that they could do so with their Airbnb hosts.